IAC Scholars share in the prestige and opportunities that become available when they are selected.

 The Scholarship Program has three primary purposes:

-The Scholarship Program is possible by sponsors and donations from IAC attendees.
+The Scholarship Program is made possible by sponsors and donations from IAC attendees.

 The program will also support the efforts of each scholarship recipient in:

-- Access to colleagues via Slack and various private and open online communities
+- access to colleagues via Discord and various private and open online communities

-The IAC Diversity Scholarship is designed for students new to the field from the US as well as other countries.
-To be eligible for an IAC Diversity Scholarship, you should:
+The IAC Student Equity Scholarship is designed for students new to the field from the US as well as other countries.
+To be eligible for an IAC Student Equity Scholarship, you should:

 - identify as a member of one or more of these groups: